NFL Prospect DeShone Kizer Believes He Is Mix Between Tom Brady, Cam Newton

 DeShone Kizer is one of the top quarterback prospects in the 2017 NFL Draft.

-And the ex-Notre Dame quarterback has high expectations for himself — sky-high.
+And the ex-Notre Dame star has high expectations for himself — sky high.

 In an interview with USA TODAY’s Tom Pelissero, Kizer said he believes he’s a mix between New England Patriots quarterback Tom Brady and Carolina Panthers star Cam Newton.

 “No one else can do what I can do,” Kizer said, per Pelissero.
-“And I’ve truly figured out in this (draft) process if I can maximize all my potential in every aspect of the game – this is bold – I do have the ability to be the greatest quarterback to ever play.
-Imagine taking (Tom) Brady’s intellect and Brady’s preparation and putting it on a guy with Cam Newton’s body.
+“And I’ve truly figured out in this (draft) process if I can maximize all my potential in every aspect of the game — this is bold — I do have the ability to be the greatest quarterback to ever play.

+“Imagine taking (Tom) Brady’s intellect and Brady’s preparation and putting it on a guy with Cam Newton’s body.
 Why can’t I be the greatest?
 The only thing stopping me from it is me.
 That’s what’s driving me now.”

-Kizer has been meticulously picked apart during the pre-draft process and is projected to be either the fourth or fifth quarterback taken off the board.
+Kizer has seen his detractors during the pre-draft process, and he is projected to be either the fourth or fifth quarterback taken off the board.

-But at 6-foot-4, 230 pounds, Kizer has all the tools to suggest that he could be a top pick in the draft, and the 21-year-old believes no other prospect can do the things he does.
+But at 6-foot-4, 230 pounds, Kizer has all the tools to suggest that he could be a top pick, and the 21-year-old believes no other prospect can do the things he does.

 “Name a college quarterback who goes into the game-plan meetings on Monday and throws his notes at the coaches,” Kizer said.
 “No one else game plans the way I do.
 No one else prepares the way I do.
 No one else knows football the way I do.
 No one else is as big as I am.
 No one else is as powerful a runner as I am.
 Pat Mahomes might throw the ball 80 yards and I can only throw the ball 72, but I guarantee he can’t throw an out route the way I can.”

 Kizer started 23 games for Notre Dame over two seasons, amassing a 12-11 record, including a 4-8 record this past season.
-He threw for 5, 809 yards with 47 touchdowns and 19 interceptions during his college career.
-He also added 18 rushing touchdowns.
+He threw for 5,809 yards and 47 touchdowns with 19 interceptions during his college career.
+He also scored 18 rushing touchdowns.

 Thumbnail photo via Mike Carter/USA TODAY Sports Images